mugsuk/Pandoc.tmbundle/README.markdown

 ## Language

-For the Language syntax, I shamelessly stole Fletcher Penney's [MultiMarkdown Bundle][], which is a slightly modified version of the syntax file from the original Markdown plugin.
+For the Language syntax, Fletcher Penney's [MultiMarkdown Bundle][] is used, which is a slightly modified version of the syntax file from the original Markdown plugin.
 Since several of the MMD extensions are the same as the Pandoc extensions, this works okay.
-I've made a few changes, but I've lost track of what they were, and I've made no attempt to systematically change it to account for differences between Pandoc's extensions to Markdown and MMD's extensions to Markdown.

-I find that Fletcher Penney's [MultiMarkdown Theme][] works reasonably well with the modified language file.

-It would be better to have a clean and complete Language specification for Pandoc's extended Markdown.
-I just haven't bothered to do it.

 ## Scope

-I've scoped Pandoc as a flavor of markdown: text.html.markdown.pandoc.
+As a flavor of markdown: text.html.markdown.pandoc.
 So if you have a markdown bundle installed, those commands should also work in this bundle.

-I guess this makes sense for those who use markdown as an easy way to write HTML.
-I find I'm more likely to use it as an easy way to write LaTeX or ConTeXt, which suggests changing the scope to something like text.tex.markdown.pandoc, so as to inherit commands and syntax from the LaTeX bundle instead of the HTML bundle.
+This makes sense for those who use markdown as an easy way to write HTML, but is more likely to be used as an easy way to write LaTeX or ConTeXt, which suggests changing the scope to something like text.tex.markdown.pandoc, so as to inherit commands and syntax from the LaTeX bundle instead of the HTML bundle.
 Those with greater TextMate fu